mv-2112/canonical-openstack-docs/how-to/features/vault.rst

 Vault units will be in blocked state after this step.

-Initialising Vault
+Initializing Vault
 ------------------

-To initialise Vault, run the following command:
+To initialize Vault, run the following command:

 ::